anshikamittal22199/CreditCard-Fraud-Detection/README.md

 # CreditCard-Fraud-Detection
+INTRODUCTION-
 The project analysed the past credit card transactions with the knowledge which turned out to be fraud.The model was trained to analyse whether the new transaction was fraudulent or not.
+The project illustrates the modeling of a data set using a machine learning paradigm classification, with Credit Card Fraud Detection being the base.
+Classification is a machine learning paradigm that involves deriving a function that will separate data into categories, or classes, characterized by a training set of data containing observations (instances) whose category membership is known.
+This function is then used in identifying in which of the categories a new observation belongs
+Credit Card Fraud Detection is a typical example of classification.
+In this process, we have focused more on analyzing the feature modeling and possible business use cases of the algorithm’s output than on the algorithm itself.
+We used the implementation of Binomial Logistic Regression Algorithm in the ‘ROCR’ package on the PCA transformed Credit Card Fraud data.
+The data set is highly skewed, consisting of 492 frauds in a total of 284,807 observations.
+This resulted in only 0.172% fraud cases.
+This skewed set is justified by the low number of fraudulent transactions.
+The dataset consists of numerical values from the 28 ‘Principal Component Analysis (PCA)’ transformed features, namely V1 to V28.
+Furthermore, there is no metadata about the original features provided, so pre-analysis or feature study could not be done.
+The ‘Time’ and ‘Amount’ features are not transformed data.
+There is no missing value in the dataset.
+Total/Net Accuracy: One approach to gauge the compute model’s correctness is to use Accuracy as the deciding parameter.
+But, as stated earlier, in a highly skewed data set like this, we know that even if we predict all values as non-fraudulent, we’ll have only 492 wrong predictions out of 284,807 in total.
+So, the accuracy is excellent, but it still doesn’t solve our problem as we want to identify as many fraud cases as possible.
+So, we can’t use accuracy as a deciding factor here.
+Confusion Matrix: Merely tabulating the confusion matrix will not provide a clear understanding of the performance of the data.
+This is because the total number of fraud cases is much less, and variation in the confusion matrix will be so small that it will be equivalent to a justified error in a balanced dataset (probably even less!).
+So, this measure is also ruled out.
+The accuracy of the project found was